 With his studio located in midtown Manhattan, the majority of Michael’s work is focused in New York City and surrounding areas, including works on permanent display in the Empire State Building and the lobby of the newly opened Jackson Park.
 Works on public display include the lobby of Miami’s East Hotel and the JW Marriott Marquis, and the lobby of the Luxe City Center Hotel in downtown Los Angeles.

-Currently Michael’s works are on exhibition at MoMath: The National Museum of Mathematics and he has been a regular presenter at the Architectural Digest Home Design Show.
-His most recent gallery exhibition was at FXCollaborative, with past exhibitions at Gallery Plan B in Washington DC, while past solo exhibitions include Projection in 2007, Triptych in 2008, and Eye Candy in 2009 at Club H in Manhattan.
+Michael’s works have been featured at MoMath: The National Museum of Mathematics and he has been a regular presenter at the Architectural Digest Home Design Show.
+His most recent solo gallery exhibition was at FXCollaborative, with past exhibitions at Gallery Plan B in Washington DC, and Club H in Manhattan.